 Effective marketing begins with offering customers value, whether this is through tips and tricks you share or some sort of bonus for taking their time to give your business attention.

 Get the conversation going by asking your consumers for feedback.
 Engaging your customers through actively asking for and genuinely wanting feedback helps them feel involved in your business, which can develop loyalty and trust.

-While content, social media, and marketing are all key in engaging online consumers, the visual design should also be a top priority for those looking to sustain audiences, keep them around and convert viewers into leads.
+While content, social media, and marketing are all key in engaging online consumers, visual design should also be a top priority for those looking to sustain audiences, keep them around, and convert viewers into leads.

 The design of your website is a reflection of you, your business, and your brand.
 Internet users will learn a lot about you based solely on your site design.

 You want your website to be easy to navigate while being engaging enough so that it keeps users on the page.
 Adding your twist and personality to the site may encourage visitors to explore further.
 It is possible to create and maintain a clean and simple page layout, designed for making visitors feel welcome.